DanielMonjezi02/Laravel-Ecommerce-Website/README.md

 - To run tests for the *signup page*, enter the `php artisan test --filter SignupPageTest`
 - To run tests for the *product page*, enter the `php artisan test --filter ProductPageTest`
 - To run tests for the *reset password system*, enter the `php artisan test --filter ResetPasswordTest`
+- To run tests for the *reset password system*, enter the `php artisan test --filter ReviewTest`

 **All tests should return as passed.** If any tests do fail, please refer to the [getting started](#getting-started) section to ensure you have installed the project correctly.